annashipman/annashipman.github.io/_posts/2016-09-16-how-to-blog.md

 ## Write the post when you get the idea

 However, I don't have a schedule.
-My aim is just to keep my site roughly up to date, which for me means I start to feel anxous if I've not posted in the past three months.
+My aim is just to keep my site roughly up to date, which for me means I start to feel anxious if I've not posted in the past three months.
 I usually try and write posts when the idea strikes me and if I've been writing a lot, I might park it to post later.

 For example, I wrote the first draft of this in August 2015, but I had just [posted on the GDS Technology blog](https://gdstechnology.blog.gov.uk/2015/07/24/a-career-path-for-technologists-at-gds/) and I knew I had [two](https://gds.blog.gov.uk/2015/09/08/building-a-platform-to-host-digital-services/) [more](https://gdstechnology.blog.gov.uk/2015/10/27/looking-at-open-source-paas-technologies/) GDS blog posts coming soon, so I parked this one.